mortgage minds

 • Look for ways to increase your earnings

-• Choose a saving account wisely
+• Choose a savings account wisely

 For example: